Learn about maldivian giant corals and coral reefs

 Corals can be found in tropical areas of the world where temperatures range between 20 to 32°C (depending on different regions).
 They also need light to grow since they host photosynthetic symbionts in their tissue (algae called zooxanthellae).
 Through their limestone skeletons, they can build giant bioconstructions even forming islands, atolls, and archipelagos (such as the Maldives).
 Corals create different habitats that host thousands of marine species.
 Generally, certain coral growth forms are generally more common than others in each area, depending also on hydrodynamics, light availability, and sedimentation.
 Within coral reefs, different areas with defined boundaries can be found:

-• Lagoon: areas of calm waters, sometimes devoid of corals or presenting several patch reefs
+- Lagoon: areas of calm and relatively shallow waters inside the main reef not exposed to oceanic waves.
+Sometimes devoid of corals or presenting several patch reefs

 Health and competing organisms

 Coral reefs are under threat, and with them, we might lose some of the oldest and most resistant colonies, giant corals.
-IUCN Red List of Endangered Species has highlighted how reef-forming scleractinian corals are the category (amongst birds, mammals, amphibians and cycads) which is moving faster towards a trajectory of extinction (IUCN 2020) with over 36% of coral species (cnidarian and hydrozoan) being threatened (IUCN 2022).
+IUCN Red List of Endangered Species has highlighted how reef-forming scleractinian corals are the category (amongst birds, mammals, amphibians and cycads) which is moving faster towards a trajectory of extinction (IUCN 2020) with over 40% of coral species being threatened (IUCN 2024).
 They are projected with high confidence to decline by 70-90% with a 1.5°C global warming, and there is a high likelihood of species extinction and biodiversity loss (IPCC 2023).
-In particular, coral reefs are extremely vulnerable to climate change (Hoegh-Guldberg et al. 2019) with risks deriving from higher water temperatures, increased severity of storms, ocean acidification, and possible phase shifts (from coral-dominated reefs to algal-dominated reefs) reducing the potential for reef recovery.
+In particular, coral reefs are extremely vulnerable to climate change with risks deriving from higher water temperatures, increased severity of storms, ocean acidification, and possible phase shifts (from coral-dominated reefs to algal-dominated reefs) reducing the potential for reef recovery.

 In the Maldives, where our project began, global threats coupled with local threats such as land reclamation (Fallati et al. 2017), coral diseases (Montano et al. 2015) and corallivores outbreaks (Bruckner & Coward, 2018; Saponari et al. 2018, Montalbetti et al. 2019).
 In recent years, Maldivian coral reefs have seen major declines in health and coral cover.
-Before the 1998 mass bleaching event, reefs averaged 40% coral cover and dropped to less than 2% in 1998 (Pisapia, C., et al., 2016) to then recover to almost 38% in 2009 (Pisapia, C. et al., 2016) and presented a coral community similar to pre-1998 by 2014 (Morri, C., et al., 2015).
-Following 2016, bleaching event reports indicate communities with 6-11% coral cover (Perry, C. T., & Morgan, K. M., 2017; Pisapia, C. et al., 2019) and changes in the dominant coral genera.
+Before the 1998 mass bleaching event, reefs averaged 40% coral cover and dropped to less than 2% in 1998 (Pisapia et al., 2016) to then recover to almost 38% in 2009 (Pisapia et al., 2016) and presented a coral community similar to pre-1998 by 2014 (Morri et al., 2015).
+Following 2016, bleaching event reports indicate communities with 6-11% coral cover (Perry & Morgan, 2017; Pisapia et al., 2019) and changes in the dominant coral genera.
 In certain locations, massive corals have become the dominant growth forms after bleaching events due to their resistance.
 Nonetheless, they are subject to possible bleaching, diseases and predation by competing organisms.

 Bleached corals appear white in colour, with tissue present on the skeleton and transparent polyps.
 Bleaching results from disrupting the symbiosis between coral polyps and the photosynthetic microscopic algae (zooxanthellae) found within their tissue.
-These are responsible not only for corals’ bright coloration but also for providing them with most of the energy necessary for their growth.
-In high temperature conditions, the symbiosis is broken and coral starve to death unless the original conditions are restored.
+These are responsible not only for corals coloration but also for providing them with most of the energy necessary for their growth.
+In high temperature conditions, the symbiosis is broken and coral might either die of heat or starve to death unless the original conditions are restored.

-Predation generally leaves scars on the tissue of the colony and most of the times predators are found nearby.
-Predators and competing organisms are various: the Crown of Thorns Seastar (Acanthaster planci), the Pin-cushion Seastar (Culcita sp.), the sea snail Drupella sp., worm snails in the family Vermetidae (Dendropoma spp.), different species of sponges, and certain species of fish biting off pieces of the colonies e.g., parrotfish (Scaridae), damselfish (Pomacentridae), Triggerfish (Balistidae), Butterflyfish (Chaetodontidae).
-Outbreaks of some of these predators have caused in the Maldives large scale mortality events targeting preferably branching corals, but also moving towards massive corals following the lack of branching species post bleaching events (Saponari et al. 2018).
+Predation generally leaves scars on the colony and most of the time predators are found nearby.
+Not all predators cause permanent damage to corals (especially giants) and amongst these, we can mention a few: the Pin-cushion Seastar (Culcita sp.), worm snails in the family Vermetidae (Dendropoma spp.), different species of sponges, and certain species of fish biting off pieces of the colonies e.g., parrotfish (Scaridae), damselfish (Pomacentridae), Triggerfish (Balistidae), Butterflyfish (Chaetodontidae).
+Others like the Crown of Thorns Seastar (Acanthaster planci), or the sea snail Drupella sp. can instead have large-scale impacts.
+Outbreaks of them have caused in the Maldives (e.g., Bruckner & Coward, 2018) and other parts of the world (e.g., Comming, 2009) large-scale mortality events targeting preferably branching corals, but also moving towards massive corals following the lack of branching species post-bleaching events.

-In terms of competing organisms, accounts of the sponge Terpios hoshinota have been reported from the Maldives (Montano S., et al., 2015) and the organism is known for overgrowing corals and undergoing outbreaks.
+In terms of competing organisms, accounts of the sponge Terpios hoshinota have been reported from the Maldives (Allison, 2024) and the organism is known for overgrowing corals and undergoing outbreaks.

-Predators have been reported to have several effects on corals: they can cause complete or partial mortality of corals (Rotjan, R. & Lewis, S., 2008), be the vector of a disease or leave lesions that may cause infections (Nicolet, K. J., 2018).
-The first report of coral diseases in the Maldives dates back to 2012 (Montano, S. et al., 2012) and since then five diseases have been found in the region (Montano, S. et al, 2016).
-Given the slow-growth of certain coral morphologies and the mass mortality that diseases are causing (Walton, C. J. et al. 2018), key to conservation is the early detection of any disease.
+Predators have been reported to have several effects on corals: they can cause complete or partial mortality of corals (Rotjan & Lewis, 2008), be the vector of a disease or leave lesions that may cause infections (Nicolet, 2018).
+The first report of coral diseases in the Maldives dates back to 2012 (Montano et al., 2012) and since then five diseases have been found in the region (Montano et al, 2016).
+Given the slow-growth of certain coral morphologies and the mass mortality that diseases are causing (Walton et al. 2018), key to conservation is the early detection of any disease.

 The most common diseases found in the Maldives are: